What parents need to know

 Unlocks only when the player has completed the game once with the difficulty “Terror”.
 Samus tries to defeat all the bosses in the game one after the other, but if she gets hit once by a boss, she has to start over from the beginning.
 Recommended only for Veterans.

 No online game mode

 Metroid Dread was a highly anticipated installment of the series by fans.
-The word Dread, meaning “terror” in English, takes its place in the title, because at certain moments of the game, the player is placed in my rather stressful situations.
-While teenagers or adults might experience these moments as a challenge, younger children might be afraid of E.M.M.I.s.
-The Novice mode therefore takes on its full importance.
+The word Dread, meaning “terror” in English, takes its place well in the title, because at certain moments of the game, the player is placed in quite stressful situations.
+While teenagers or adults might experience these moments as a challenge, younger children might be afraid of E.M.M.I.s and other creatures in ZDR.
+The Novice mode therefore takes all its importance.
 Although the game is quite short, the exploration and combat are very pleasant.

 More information about the game: Official page of the game on the Nintendo website